 Have you ever heard anyone brag about how they don’t get enough sleep?
-Huffington challenges this mindset in her groundbreaking book.
+Huffington challenges this mindset in her groundbreaking book The Sleep Revolution.
 The Internet brims with tips and tricks.

 19. Daring Greatly by Brené Brown

 Sometimes, being brave is all it takes to revolutionize your health, wellness, and confidence.
-If you’re struggling with these things, Brown’s book might be exactly what you need.
+If you’re struggling with these things, Daring Greatly might be exactly what you need.
 If you’re an avid Netflix watcher, you might recognize this.
 Netflix produced and retitled it as The Call to Courage.

 20. It Was Me All Along by Andie Mitchell